Cosplay Model Liz Katz Flashes Underboob In Revealing Leeloo Costume

 “One ticket for gritty kitty club please,” a third admirer commented.

 While many of Liz’s cosplay costumes are based on anime characters, she occasionally dresses up like pop culture icons from movies and TV series that are a bit more mainstream.

 As previously reported by The Inquisitr, her followers also fell in love with her take on the Batman character Harley Quinn.
-Liz dressed up like the version of the Joker’s sexy sidekick played by actress Margot Robbie in the movie Suicide Squad.
+Liz dressed up like the version of the Joker’s sexy sidekick played by actress Margot Robbie in the movie, Suicide Squad.